 Q: Has being published connected you with any new fans or fellow writers?
 Has it changed the way you approach your work?

 Q: How do you approach your work?
-(Do you have a particular process you come back to, or is it always new?)
+Do you have a particular process that you come back to?

 A: From what I understand, my process is not so similar to other writers I know.
 Most writers I know spend time each day writing.
 I don’t.
 I spend a lot of time thinking about my characters and the situations they are in.
 For example, the story I most recently wrote took about 8 months of planning.
 Don’t get me wrong, I didn’t think about the characters or narrative arc every second of every day.
 Yet in moments when my thoughts wandered, I found myself thinking of the characters and thus they began evolving.
 I have learned to be patient.
 Really patient.
 As soon as I start trying to force something out before it’s ready it’s complete garbage.
 The characters, though it might sound strange, let me know when they are ready to be put down on paper.
 In an interview Karen Russell said something to the effect of “[writing is] taking dictation from imaginary people… I like it mostly.”
 I would have to agree completely with her.

 Q: Do you have any advice for other creative writing students?
 A mindset or a piece of wisdom that has helped you creatively?